Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Cosmological Simulations

 The location of our three model galaxies in the SFR-$M_*$ diagram is shown in Figure \ref{model_galaxies_f_M_SFR} along with a sample of 3754 $1.4 < z < 2.5$ main-sequence galaxies selected in near-IR from the NEWFIRM Medium-Band Survey \citep{whitaker11}.
 The latter used a Kroupa IMF but given its similarity with a Chabrier IMF no conversion in the stellar mass and SFR was made (cf., \citet{papovich11} and \citet{zahid12} who use conversion factors of 1.06 and 1.13, respectively).
-Also shown are recent determinations of the main-sequence relation at $z>1$ \citep{daddi07a,elbaz07,rodighiero10}.
-When comparing to the relation at $z=2$ of \cite{daddi07a}, G1, G2, and G3 are seen to lie at the massive end of the sequence, albeit somewhat on its lower (i.e., `passive') side.
+Also shown is the determination of the main-sequence relation at $z\simeq2$ by \cite{speagle14}, and the 1 and $3\sigma$ scatter around it.
+G1, G2, and G3 are seen to lie within the $3\sigma$ scatter around the $z\simeq 2$ main sequence, albeit offset somewhat towards lower SFRs.
 This latter tendency is also found among a subset of CO-detected BX/BM galaxies at $z\sim2-2.5$ \citep{tacconi13}, highlighted in Figure \ref{model_galaxies_f_M_SFR} along with a handful of $z\sim1.5$ BzK galaxies also detected in CO \citep{daddi10}.
 The BX/BM galaxies are selected by a UGR colour criteria \citep{adelberger04}, while the BzK galaxies are selected by the BzK colour criteria \citep{daddi04}.
 Based on the above we conclude that, in terms of stellar mass and SFR, our three model galaxies are representative of the star-forming galaxy population detected in CO at $z\sim2$.

-\section{Modeling the ISM with \textnormal{\sigame}}
+\section{Modeling the ISM with \sigame}